Series: Archie Bunker's Place

-Archie Bunker gets to loudly voice his opinions in his own bar...instead of at home.Archie Bunker's Place
+In which Archie Bunker gets to loudly voice his opinions at his bar instead of at home.Archie Bunker's Place

-(a continuation of the critically and commercially acclaimed sitcom All in the Family
+comedy-drama, and a continuation of the classic sitcom All in the Family

-.
-While not as popular as its predecessor, the show maintained a large enough audience to last four seasons, ending its run in 1983.
+in 1979.
+While not as popular or acclaimed as its predecessor, the show maintained a large enough audience to last four seasons, ending its run in 1983.

 Following the previous series, Archie Bunker

-(Carroll O'Connor) and his wife Edith (Jean Stapleton) continue to nag each other and deal with Archie's very conservative
+(Carroll O'Connor) and his wife Edith (Jean Stapleton) continued to nag each other and deal with Archie's very conservative

-views, all while attempting to raise their adopted grandniece, Stephanie, who is rapidly growing up.
-The major difference in the series is that most of the stories were set at Archie Bunker's Place, the neighborhood tavern
+views, all while attempting to raise their adopted grandniece, Stephanie (Danielle Brisebois), who was rapidly growing up.
+The major difference in this series was that most of the stories were set at the eponymous neighborhood tavern

-he'd purchased in 1977 (in the eighth-season premiere of AITF
+he'd purchased in the eighth-season premiere of AITF

 The series, like its predecessor, was set in the New York City